-The lump sum is usually introduced by the director’s personal funds, a family member or by way of a third party.
+The lump sum is usually introduced by the director from their personal funds, a family member or by way of a third party.
 The money must not come from the company unless 100p in the £ is being offered and proof must be shown where the lump sum has come from.

 A variation cannot be guaranteed, but for a better chance of a variation being accepted the company and its director must show a level of compliance throughout the CVA.
-This means making sure returns and payments are submitted to HMRC in a timely manner, this is because they are usually the main creditor!
+This means making sure returns and payments are submitted to HMRC in a timely manner, and contribution payments are maintained throughout.

-If the variation is rejected the CVA will continue under its original terms until the next variation is put forward or it is concluded.
+If the variation is rejected the CVA will continue under its original terms until it concludes, or until another variation is put forward.

 Should the Company be in a position where it is able to satisfy all of its debts included in the CVA in full, plus statutory interest if applicable, then the CVA can be concluded earlier than the specified period in the proposal.

 11. Can I become a Director of a new Company if my current Company goes into Liquidation?

-Yes, if your company goes into liquidation, you can still become a Director of another company.
+Yes, if your company goes into Liquidation you can still become a Director of another company.
 However, if you set up a company with a similar name within 12 months of the Liquidation there is a procedure that the Director needs to follow (under Section 216 of the Insolvency Act 1986).
 If this is ignore and the company becomes insolvent a Director could be held liable for the debts incurred, and in some circumstances may face personal action such as bankruptcy, and the loss of personal assets.
 Disqualification as a Director would be likely in this instance.